Student Resources

 Mode: In person

 This graduate writing group is intended to support students in any stage of their degree program, whether you are just starting your journey or nearing the end.
-The goal is to bring graduate students of color together in community as we tackle the many writing demands of graduate school.
+The goal is to bring graduate students together in community as we tackle the many writing demands of graduate school.
 Every week, we work alongside one another on our various writing projects, supporting and motivating each other to achieve our writing goals.
-The facilitator, Samitha Senanayake, will be available during the meetings for individual support and to answer questions.
+The facilitator will be available during the meetings for individual support and to answer questions.

 One-on-One Writing Support